magneticio/vamp.io/content/try vamp/index.md

 We've created some quick setups, demo applications and tutorials so you can try Vamp out for yourself.

-Follow the steps below to get Vamp up and running, then use the [Sava repo](/try-vamp/sava-tutorials/) to get to grips with some of Vamp's core features .
+Follow the steps below to get Vamp up and running, then use the [Sava repo](/try-vamp/sava-tutorials/) to get to grips with some of Vamp's core features, like running a canary release.

 ## Hello world quick setup